openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 -num-of-dpu-groups : Number of DPU groups
 ```
 ### `-upa-profiling`: upa task profiling
-This pass allocate required memory for upa profiling and perform buffer spilling
+This pass allocate required memory in DDR space for UPA profiling and is own profiling output to the network